Waiver Wire Week 2: Top Fantasy Football Pickups & Targets

 WR Antonio Callaway, Cleveland Browns (6 percent owned)

 As excited as I am about Antonio Callaway’s upside after Gordon’s release, it’s likely he’ll be brought along somewhat slowly.
-This makes Rashard Higgins also a potential target, but I think Callaway’s ceiling and the longterm outlook are better.
-He only saw four targets in the Week 2 start but turned it into three catches for 81 yards and one touchdown.
+This makes Rashard Higgins also a potential target, but I think Callaway’s ceiling and longterm outlook are better.
+He only saw four targets in a Week 2 start but turned them into three catches for 81 yards and one touchdown.

-Callaway has big-play potential and if he’s able to build his rapport with Tyrod Taylor more, he’ll be primed for quite a bit of success while lining up opposite Jarvis Landry.
+Callaway has big-play potential and if he’s able to build his rapport with Tyrod Taylor, he’ll be primed for quite a bit of success while lining up opposite Jarvis Landry.

 RB Giovani Bernard, Cincinnati Bengals (27 percent owned)